Advising summarizes a few separate strains of academic activity in Populi:

 - Export XLS: Likewise, this lets you export a spreadsheet of all the students returned by your filter or only those you've selected.

-The individual student advising view shows you his transcript, term progress report, and academic flags.
+The individual student advising view shows you her transcript, term progress report, and academic flags.

 The actions menu has different options depending on whether the student has a registration lock.